elibenjel/goldenDiary/skeleton.md

     - undefined if there is none
     - null if the user wants to create a new one
     - otherwise, the spending the user wants to modify
-2. **userInputs**: object keeping track of the new values the user wants to give to the spending they are modifying/creating
+2. **userInputs**: object keeping track of the new values the user wants to give to the spending they are modifying/creating, as well as if they are valid or not
+    - [name of a field]
+        - value
+        - valid
+        - setter: function to change the current value and check if it is valid
+        - errorMessage
+3. **showInputErrors**: initially false, becomes true if the user tries to submit a invalid value
 3. **formattingOptions**: object to keep track of the display options the user wants for the history of spendings (sort, filter, group, search)
 4. **spendingHistory**: the formatted list of spending to show to the user
 5. **spendingToDelete**: set to the spending the user wants to delete, in which case ModalConfirmation is opened to cancel or validate the operation, or undefined otherwise